 What is the difference between .325 and 3/8 chains?

 Getting yourself familiar with the chainsaw chain identification chart is a great way to be well-versed in your chainsaw’s repairs and parts.

-If you ask our power tool specialists, doing chain replacement by yourself will save more time and money.
+If you ask many power tool specialists, like me, doing chain replacement by yourself will save more time and money.
 Moreso, it will also avoid engine and cutting issues in the long run.

 You might also want to check the best chainsaw chains for hardwood here.